DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 4. Ensure the new forwarder is working as expected, i.e., being invoked regularly without errors.
 5. Ensure the logs from the migrated triggers (sources) are showing up in Datadog log explorer and look right to you.
 6. Migrate all triggers to the new forwarder.
-   - If you have been letting Datadog manage triggers [automatically](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#automatically-setup-triggers) for you, update the forwarder Lambda ARN in AWS integration tile "Collect Logs" tab.
+   - If you have been letting Datadog manage triggers [automatically](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#automatically-setup-triggers) for you, update the forwarder Lambda ARN in AWS integration page **Log Collection** tab.
    - If you have been manage the triggers [manually](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#manually-setup-triggers), then you have to migrate them manually (or using a script).
 7. Ensure the old forwarder Lambda function's invocations count drops to zero.
 8. Delete the old forwarder Lambda function when you feel comfortable.